Bite Sized Theology: The Bible, “The” Book

 Over the next few weeks we’ll talk more about the Word of God, why it is inerrant and sufficient, what is meant by the Canon, and why we can trust God’s Word as the guiding standard for our lives.

 Every believer should be a theologian.
 But theology doesn’t have to be difficult to understand.
-Each week I’ll be explaining another concept and why it is important to your life and mine.
+In each of these posts I’ll be talking about another concept and why it is important to your life and mine.

-Why not join me for my new series of weekly posts “Bite-Sized Theology”?
+Why not join me for my this series of posts on “Bite-Sized Theology”?
+Sign up here.